-There is one time, however, when the house is at a disadvantage compared to an average bettor — when we first sign up with a new book and get a new-user or first-deposit bonus.
-Unfortunately in the past, these bonuses at offshore sportsbooks or brick-and-mortar establishments tend to be small, or else are accompanied by complicated playthrough requirements that shift odds back in the house's favor.
-That is not the case these days with apps and legal online sportsbooks.
+There is one time when the house is at a disadvantage compared to an average bettor — when we first sign up with a new book and get a new-user or first-deposit bonus.
+These bonuses at offshore sportsbooks or brick-and-mortar establishments tend to be small, or else are accompanied by complicated playthrough requirements that shift odds back in the house's favor.
+But that's not the case these days with apps and legal online sportsbooks.

 Take Advantage of Welcome Bonuses in Legal Sports Betting

-It's been a different story for all the apps popping up, especially in states with immature markets where big companies like DraftKings, MGM, Caesars and FanDuel compete with a number of medium-sized and lesser-known providers to capture market share early in the game.
-Relatively populous states like New York, Illinois, Pennsylvania, Indiana, New Jersey, Arizona, and Colorado had up to 10 of the best sports betting sites offering bonuses at the same time at one point.
+There are some great bonuses available with all the apps popping up, especially in states with immature markets where big companies like DraftKings, MGM, Caesars and FanDuel compete with a number of lesser-known providers to capture market share early in the game.
+Relatively populous states like New York, Illinois, Pennsylvania, Indiana, New Jersey, Arizona, and Colorado had up to 10 sites offering bonuses at the same time at one point.

 In some cases, these are straightforward deposit matches, e.g., we deposit $250, have $500 to play with after a 100 percent match and then can withdraw all remaining money once we've bet through the full $500.
 If we divide that $500 between 50 bets, or even 15, it's highly likely we end up with more than the $250 we started with (assuming -110 odds, we only need to win 14 of our 50 $10 bets to surpass $250).